notnullgames/pakemon/README.md

 Short for "packet monitor/monster".
 Gamified fun device/platform for hacking technology around you.

+This is the frontend system for [pakemon](https://github.com/notnullgames/pakemon).
 See [this](https://github.com/notnullgames/pakemon/wiki/Projects) for a full breakdown of the Pakémon ecosystem.

 # frontend